pierrecomputer/just-code-storage/README.md

 await bash.exec("git commit -m 'initial'");
 await bash.exec('git log --oneline');
 ```

+Create one `git` command per session and reuse it with the same `Bash` instance.
+The command keeps the selected repo, current branch, staged paths, and cloned
+working directory in memory between `bash.exec()` calls.

 Once registered, the command works like any other `just-bash` command: